jsseidel/ExampleMkTechDocs/what-is-a-master.md

 # What is a master file?

 MkTechDocs uses the concept of a "master document," which is nothing more than a normal markdown file that includes other markdown files.
+Every MkTechDocs project has a `master.md` file.
 Here is this project's `master.md` file, for example:

 ```{.include-code language=markdown}
 master.md